 As vice president, Charitable Foundation program manager at TD Bank, Corbett-Wright is responsible for managing $5 million in assets.
 She ensures the funds are distributed across the East Coast in the form of grants to improve the lives of families through affordable housing, early learning, financial literacy, mid-career retraining, small business development and more.

-Corbett-Wright’s career trajectory has taken her far in the five years since she graduated from Temple.
+Corbett-Wright’s career trajectory has taken her far in the seven years since she graduated from Temple.
 And if it hadn’t been for the one class she took during her sophomore year, it never would have happened.

 Corbett-Wright took a political science course called Special Topics in Urban Politics, taught by a former Philadelphia mayor.
 In the class, her professor discussed his rise from grassroots organizer to Philadelphia City Council member and his tenure as mayor.
 He shared his thoughts on the city’s history, its growth, its opportunities, its weaknesses, and how politics has shaped its fabric and culture.

 The course and her professor’s experiences resonated with Corbett-Wright.
 She pursued an internship with current Council President Darrell L. Clarke, and then, she accepted a paid position working as a legislative assistant with State Rep. Jordan A. Harris in her junior year.